quandelaa/4chan-greentext-generator/README.md

 # Greentext Generator

-This project started when I wanted to help my friend start a YT Shorts channel about greentext stories.
+This project started when I wanted to help my friend start a YT Shorts channel about greentext stories, and now I decided to publicise it for no particular reason.
-Spent about 3 hours on this idk.

 ---